|

 are shown.
 These are the panes which require modification when you are

-changing Unit Names,
+changing Unit Names, locations

 and

-Radio Systems.
 The Map Properties pane is

 also shown which defines the